 Victims of Maryland pharmacy errors can file a claim against the pharmacy or other people or entities responsible for the error.
 Individuals who may be liable for the error include the doctor who ordered the medication, the pharmacy technician who dispensed the medication, and the pharmacist who provided the medication.
 Entities may also be liable including pharmacies, healthcare groups, and hospitals.
 Someone who has been injured because of a medical error has to show that the defendant acted or failed to act in some way that caused the plaintiff harm.
 A plaintiff has to prove that it is more likely than not that the harm the plaintiff suffered was caused by the defendant’s conduct.
 This means that a plaintiff must prove both that the defendant’s wrongful conduct was the actual cause of the plaintiff’s harm and also that the harm that occurred was sufficiently foreseeable so that the defendant should be held liable for its wrongful conduct.

-Maryland injury claims generally have to be filed within three years of the victim’s injury, though there are exceptions in some cases.
+Maryland medication error lawsuits generally have to be filed within three years of the victim’s injury, though there are exceptions in some cases.
 Consulting with an attorney as soon after the injury is advisable though, as evidence can disappear with time and many cases require a lot of investigation prior to filing the claim—such as finding out who the proper defendants are and gathering evidence of fault and of damages.
 Patients who file successful medication error claims may be able to recover financial compensation for damages.
 Compensation for damages may include past and future medical treatment, lost wages, psychological suffering, pain, and more.